fnproject/fn/docs/faq.md

 ### What languages can be used to write functions on Fn?

-Out of the box support includes: Java, Go, Ruby, Python, PHP, Rust, .NET Core, and Node.js (including AWS Lambda compatibility).
+Out of the box support includes: Java, Go, Python, and Node.js (including AWS Lambda compatibility).

 Since we use containers as the base building block, all languages can be used.
 There may not be higher level helper libraries like our Lambda wrapper for every language, but you can use any language if you follow the base function format.
 You can make your own docker image with whatever you want.